ahitrin/SiebenApp/doc/examples/zoom.md

 As you can see, in _top view_ there are still 2 sub-goals like on the previous image.

-Your current zoom status is stored between application restarts so you don't have to be bothered about other sub-goals each time you have to restart the application.
+Your current zoom status is stored between application restarts, so you don't have to be bothered about other sub-goals each time you have to restart the application.
 But when you need to see them again just select your lowest sub-goal in a tree ("zoom root") and press `z` again.

 ![pic2](zoom/6-unzoomed.png)